lexach91/Django-social-network-PP4/README.md

 - [EmojiOne](https://emojione.com/): for providing a free platform to use emoji picker.
 - [Google Fonts](https://fonts.google.com/): for providing a free platform to use Google Fonts.
 - [Linkify](https://linkify.js.org/): for providing a free platform to generate links from plain text.
+- [Trevor.io](https://trevor.io/): for providing a free platform to create the entity relationship diagram.
 *All names are fictional and any resemblance to actual events or locales or persons, living or dead, is entirely coincidental.*
 ---